Ashbel Green Simonton: Early life and education

-Conversion
+In 1846, the family moved to Harrisburg, Pennsylvania, where Simonton finished high school.
+He graduated from New Jersey College, which is now Princeton University.

+Career

-In 1846, the family moved to Harrisburg, where Simonton finished high school.
-After graduating in New Jersey College (the future Princeton University), in 1852, he spent about a year and a half in Mississippi, working as a teacher for young boys.
+In 1852, he spent about a year and a half in Mississippi, working as a teacher for young boys.
 Disappointed with the lack of attention by the local authorities for teaching, Simonton went back to Pennsylvania and tried to become a lawyer, although by that time many people would advise him to become a minister, something to which his mother had consecrated him at his birth.

-In 1855 he had a deep religious experience during a revival and went to the Princeton Seminary.
-In his first term, he heard in the seminary's chapel a sermon by Dr. Charles Hodge, one of his teachers, which moved him to the missionary work in foreign lands.
-He was ordained in 1859 and arrived in Brazil on August 12, the same year.
+In 1855, he had a deep religious experience during a revival and went to the Princeton Seminary.
+In his first term, he heard in the seminary's chapel a sermon by Charles Hodge, one of his teachers, which moved him to the missionary work in foreign lands.
+He was ordained in 1859, and arrived in Brazil on August 12 of that year.

 Ministry

-Soon after organizing the Presbyterian church in Brazil (January 12, 1862), Simonton spent his vacation in the United States, where he married Helen Murdoch, in Baltimore.
-They came back to Brazil in July 1863.
-In the next year they became parents to Helen Murdoch Simonton, Simonton’s only daughter.
+On January 12, 1862, soon after organizing the Presbyterian church in Brazil, Simonton vacationed in the United States, where he married Helen Murdoch, in Baltimore.
+They returned to Brazil in July 1863.
+The following year, in 1864, they became parents to Helen Murdoch Simonton, Simonton’s only daughter.

 Besides the Presbyterian Church, Simonton created a newspaper, Imprensa Evangélica (1864), along with a presbytery (1865) and a seminary (1867).

 Death

 In 1867, feeling ill, Simonton went to São Paulo, where his sister and brother-in-law were raising his daughter.
-Simonton died on December 9, 1867, victim of Malaria.
+Simonton died of febre amarela on December 9, 1867.